Ultra (cryptography): Effect on the duration of the War

 There is wide disagreement about the importance of codebreaking in winning the crucial Battle of the Atlantic.
 To cite just one example, the historian Max Hastings states that "In 1941 alone, Ultra saved between 1.5 and two million tons of Allied ships from destruction."
 This would represent a 40 percent to 53 percent reduction, though it is not clear how this extrapolation was made.

-Another view is from a history based on the German naval archives written after the war for the British Admiralty by a former U-boat commander and son-in-law of his commander, Grand Admiral Karl Dönitz.
+Another view is from a history based on the German naval archives that was commissioned by the British Admiralty in 1947 from former U-boat commander Günter Hessler.
 His book reports that several times during the war they undertook detailed investigations to see whether their operations were being compromised by broken Enigma ciphers.
 These investigations were spurred because the Germans had broken the British naval code and found the information useful.
 Their investigations were negative, and the conclusion was that their defeat "was due firstly to outstanding developments in enemy radar..."
 The great advance was centimetric radar, developed in a joint British-American venture, which became operational in the spring of 1943.
 Earlier radar was unable to distinguish U-boat conning towers from the surface of the sea, so it could not even locate U-boats attacking convoys on the surface on moonless nights; thus the surfaced U-boats were almost invisible, while having the additional advantage of being swifter than their prey.
 The new higher-frequency radar could spot conning towers, and periscopes could even be detected from airplanes.
 Some idea of the relative effect of cipher-breaking and radar improvement can be obtained from graphs showing the tonnage of merchantmen sunk and the number of U-boats sunk in each month of the Battle of the Atlantic.
 The graphs cannot be interpreted unambiguously, because it is challenging to factor in many variables such as improvements in cipher-breaking and the numerous other advances in equipment and techniques used to combat U-boats.
 Nonetheless, the data seem to favor the view of the former U-boat commander – that radar was crucial.